fservignat/valuejunk/README.md

 ![image](https://user-images.githubusercontent.com/104385712/210156903-8f4fb136-ea31-47d6-b98e-d0aff5c6f1ec.png)

 **Post an Ad** - this gives the user a quick access to posting an ad on the website.
-Also, the user can see a preview of the card as details are entered in the form.
+Also, the user can see a live preview of the card as details are entered in the form.

-* list ad for junk market
+* list ad for the junk market
 ![image](https://user-images.githubusercontent.com/104385712/210156932-fdc63bf5-1221-497d-9d86-181b62aa3969.png)

-* list ad for craftpeople
+* list ad for the craftpeople
 ![image](https://user-images.githubusercontent.com/104385712/210156947-78b21838-47db-4c11-be7f-b18b21cac60e.png)

 **Footer** - contains links to the developers of this website.